 Add to this time travelling through the beautiful Rif Mountains and you have a great introduction to Morocco to enjoy.
 In particular if you like exploring the narrow alleys, markets and bazaars in traditional old medinas and souqs, then this is the tour for you with Fes, Marrakech and Chefchaouen having fantastic examples to discover.

 Welcome to Morocco!
 We will meet you at the airport today and transfer you to your hotel in the city centre.
-Your day is then free until we have a pre-departure meeting at 6.00pm where you will meet your fellow travellers.
+Your day is then free to look around the city.
 Extra nights in the Casablanca hotel are available on request.